Twelver Shia holy days: Ramadan

 Ramadan Qur'anic recital at the shrine of Muhammad al-Awsat ibn Ali ibn Ali in Aran o Bidgol.

 The 10th day of Ramadan marks the passing of Khadija bint Khuwaylid, the wife of Muhammad.

-The 15th of Ramadan, known as Gargee'an, marks the birth of Imam al-Hasan al-Mujtaba, the son-in-law of Muhammad, who was born in the third year of the Hijrah.
+The 15th of Ramadan, known as Gargee'an, marks the birth of Imam al-Hasan al-Mujtaba, the grandson of Muhammad, who was born in the third year of the Hijrah.

 The 19th night of Ramadan is regarded as the first night of al-Qadr, marking the commencement of the nightly revelation of divine decrees.
 This night is also significant as it commemorates the wounding of Amir al-Mu'minin Ali ibn Abi Talib by Ibn Muljam in the year 40 AH.

 The 21st day of Ramadan is recognized as the second night of the Night of Qadr.
 This date also commemorates the martyrdom of Ali ibn Abi Talib in the year 40 AH.

 The 23rd of Ramadan marks the third night of Qadr, which is the night of the revelation of the Quran to Muhammad according to their narrative.

 Decorating the shrine of Imam Reza on the occasion of his birth anniversary.